 \section{Abstract}

-Exploration of the QCD phase diagram and the critical point is one of the main goals in current relativistic heavy-ion collisions.
+Exploration of the QCD phase diagram and critical point is one of the main goals in current relativistic heavy-ion collisions.
 The QCD critical point is expected to belong to a three-dimensional (3D) Ising universality class.
-Machine learning techniques are found to be powerful in distinguishing different phases of matter and provide a new way on the study of phase diagram.
-We investigate phase transitions in the 3D cubic Ising model by using supervised learning methods.
-It is found that a 3D convolutional neural network can be trained to well predict physical quantities in different spin configurations.
-With a uniform neural network architecture, it can encode phases of matter and identify both the second- and the first-order phase transitions.
+Machine learning techniques are found to be powerful in distinguishing different phases of matter and provide a new way to study the phase diagram.
+We investigate phase transitions in the 3D cubic Ising model using supervised learning methods.
+It is found that a 3D convolutional neural network can be trained to effectivelly predict physical quantities in different spin configurations.
+With a uniform neural network architecture, it can encode phases of matter and identify both second- and first-order phase transitions.
 The important features that discriminate different phases in the classification processes are investigated.
-These findings could help to study and understand the QCD phase transitions in relativistic heavy-ion collisions.
+These findings can help study and understand QCD phase transitions in relativistic heavy-ion collisions.